 The default configuration separates the database (backend) from the application (frontend) in different servers.
 You can see this application setting in stacks such as Bitnami WordPress Multi-Tier:

 The default configuration varies depending on the solution you choose.
-Bitnami follows the best practices established by each application developers.
+Bitnami follows best practices established by application developers.
 For example, you can find the typical cluster with replica nodes in Bitnami Cassandra or Bitnami MongoDB with Replication as you can see below:

-Another available option is the one configured in Bitnami Redis HA where the cluster is comprised of, at least, three nodes: a master node and two slave nodes.
+Another option is the one configured in Bitnami Redis HA where the cluster is comprised of, at least, three nodes: a master node and two slave nodes.